harshkc/Sandesh/README.md

 # Sandesh
-A minimal UI chat app.
+A minimal UI chat app in flutter.